Mendy injury update: Latest on Chelsea goalkeeper from Thomas Tuchel

 What is the latest on Edouard Mendy?

-Tuchel updated the Mendy injury news on Monday when speaking to reporters, and it seems like he has a chance of making the Champions League final.
+Tuchel updated the Mendy injury news on Monday when speaking to reporters, and it seems like he has a chance of making the Champions League final as the ‘images show it is not too serious’ from the scan.

-“Maybe the update is that we have hope he joins training on Wednesday with the group.
-He made a huge improvement about his pain,” Tuchel said.
-“Images show that the injury is not too serious.”
+“We still have hope that he joins training on Wednesday and he joins the group,” Tuchel said.
+“He’s made a huge improvement in the management of pain.
+Edou will play if he is fit, and if he is not fit on Wednesday we will try on Thursday, and on Friday, and be always reasonable and take the responsibility for this decision.

+“At the same time we have trust if he cannot make it, because we have a strong guy on the bench in Kepa who can start.
+So now the race is on, and hopefully Edou can do enough that he will be on the pitch.
+It would be a big boost for us.”

 The Chelsea boss said, quite simply, that if Mendy is fit he will start the final.